redis/redis-doc/docs/data-types/probabilistic/hyperloglogs.md

 same:

 * Every time you see a new element, you add it to the count with `PFADD`.
-* Every time you want to retrieve the current approximation of the unique elements *added* with `PFADD` so far, you use the `PFCOUNT`.
-Two different HLLs can be merged into a single one using `PFMERGE` and since HLLs approximate unique elements, the result of the merge is the approximated number of unique elements in the union of the source HLLs.
+* When you want to retrieve the current approximation of unique elements added using the `PFADD` command, you can use the `PFCOUNT` command.
+If you need to merge two different HLLs, the `PFMERGE` command is available.
+Since HLLs provide approximate counts of unique elements, the result of the merge will give you an approximation of the number of unique elements across both source HLLs.

 {{< clients-example hll_tutorial pfadd >}}